use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 problematic.
 It may even be advantegous - especially if we expect most messages to interact with most of the storage fields.

-On the other hand, this can get problematic if we're storing a large `Vec` in the contract storage but provide messages that do not need to read and write from this `Vec`.
-In that scenario, each and every contract message bears runtime overhead by dealing with that `Vec`, regardless whether they access it or not.
+On the other hand, this can get problematic if we're storing a large `ink::prelude::vec::Vec` in the contract storage but provide messages that do not need to read and write from this `ink::prelude::vec::Vec`.
+In that scenario, each and every contract message bears runtime overhead by dealing with that `ink::prelude::vec::Vec`, regardless whether they access it or not.
 This results in extra gas costs.
 To solve this problem we need to turn our storage into a non-packed layout somehow.

 :::caution

-If any type exhibiting `Packed` layout gets large enough (an ever growing `Vec` migth be a prime candidate for this), it will break your contract.
+If any type exhibiting `Packed` layout gets large enough (an ever growing `ink::prelude::vec::Vec` migth be a prime candidate for this), it will break your contract.
 This is because for encoding and decoding storage items, there is a buffer with only limited capacity (around 16KB in the default configuration) available.
 This means any contract trying to decode more than that will trap!
 If you are unsure about the potential size a datastructure might get, consider using an ink! `Mapping`, which can store an arbitrary number of elements, instead.

 :::